 Forestiere Underground Gardens

-An impressive collection of interconnected underground passageways, rooms, gardens, and courtyards, this personal retreat from the relentless heat in the San Joaquin Valley was built by Baldasare Forestiere.
+An impressive collection of interconnected underground passageways, rooms, gardens, and courtyards, this personal retreat from the relentless heat in Fresno was built by Baldasare Forestiere.
 Hour-long tours are given of the property from April to October.

 With plenty of hiking trails, this state park boasts beautiful views of the East Bay and surrounding Bay Area.
 You can also drive up to the summit (watch out for the bikers) which depending on the time of year might have a dusting of snow.